Did you know that Craiova is considered the unofficial capital of the Oltenia region in Romania? Well, you know now!

 As it is the case with basically any European city out there, it’s the old town area that is the main attraction in Craiova also.

-Most of the attractions listed below are found within walkable area, but there are also small things that don’t really deserve to be listed on their own, but are still important to see.
+Most of the attractions listed below are within a walkable radius, but there are also small things that don’t really deserve to be listed on their own, yet are still worth seeing and you will find them by exploring Craiova’s old town.

-So simply walking down the streets in the recently reconditioned area will have you enjoy beautiful looking buildings, sometimes decorated nicely as you can see below:
+So simply walking down the streets will have you enjoy beautiful looking buildings, sometimes decorated nicely as you can see below:

 You will also have unique passages to go through – like the Lipscani Pasage (I’m marking it on Google Maps here as it’s easy to miss):